Jean Monnet Module

 About the coordinator and the academics involved

 Ramona Coman, coordinator of the Jean Monnet Module, is an Associate professor in Political science at the Université libre de Bruxelles.
-Since 2014 she serves as Director of the Institute for European Studies.
+She is the President of the Institute for European Studies.
 She studied political science at the University of Bucarest, she received her PhD from the Université libre de Bruxelles and conducted her post-doctoral research at the University of Bologna (IRSIG).

 Her research and teaching focuses on European integration, Europeanization, EU modes of governance, rule of law, judicial reforms in Central and Eastern Europe, the role of experts and expertise in EU decision-making, the European Commission, think tanks, the role of values.
 She has an interest in the relationship between politics, law and society.
 Her work has been published in Journal of European Public Policy, Journal of European Integration, The British Journal of International Relations and Politics, Governement et Action Publique (GAP), Europe-Asia Studies etc.